 - “Bloody hell, Commerford, stop using that silly Italian pot; the coffee tastes like aluminium!” said Wilshire.

-- “Is the faucet made of aluminium, or stainless steel?” asked Bronwyn.
+- “Is the tap made of aluminium, or stainless steel?” asked Bronwyn.

 - Velar is based on the same fundamental aluminium components as its sister car, as is common in the industry these days; just one of the revolutions the TT kicked-off nearly 20 years ago. –The Telegraph